EddyFK/eezy-recruit/README.md

 # Eezy Recruit Wordpress Plugin

 ## About
-Eezy Recruit pulls open positions from your recruitment platform and renders them via the shortcode "[recruit]" in a simple beautiful accordion list.
+Eezy Recruit pulls open positions from your recruitment platform and renders them via the shortcode in a simple beautiful accordion list.

 Available APIs: